boschglobal/license-policy-demo/policy_example.md

 The main license of the project is a proprietary license, and the product software copies are distributed to customers.
 Therefore, any third-party dependency licenses must be compatible with a proprietary license being distributed to customers, considering the applicable software interaction.
 Permissive licensed dependencies are generally unproblematic, while copyleft license dependencies are allowed only if the software interaction is appropriate.
 Non-open-source licensed dependencies must be inspected separately.

 #### Product YYY
-The main license of the project is a proprietary license, and the product is offered only as a SaaS service.
+The main license of the project is a proprietary license, and the product is offered only as a SaaS.
 Therefore, any open-source third-party dependency licenses are generally allowed, with the exception of licenses that include a network-clause.
 Non-open-source licensed dependencies must be inspected separately.

 ---